opencurriculai/data_science_curriculum/docs/about.md

 ??? question "Can I contribute to the project and add a resource I find valuable?"

     Yes!
 Absolutely.
-This is one of the reasons why the cirruclum is on GitHub.
+This is one of the reasons why the curriclum is on GitHub.

     There are two areas where you can make a resource request: 1.
 The curriculum, 2.
 The Resource Hub.
 Read about how you can contribute [here](contributing.md).